Testing Standards

 These test methods meet the requirements of ISO 8318 and ISO 2247, though the ISO standards may not meet the requirements of these methods.

-Standard Test Methods for Vibration (Vertical Linear Motion) Test of Products- LINK
+Standard Test Methods for Vibration (Vertical Linear Motion) Test of Products

-Identifying the resonances of unpackaged products and components of unpackaged products by means of vertical linear motion at the surface on which the product is mounted for the test.
+Identifying the resonances of unpackaged products and components of unpackaged products using vertical linear motion at the surface on which the product is mounted for the test.
 Two alternate test methods are presented:

 • Test Method A—Resonance Search Using Sinusoidal Vibration